CuriousBeluga/AUV_controls_proj/README.md

 # AUV_controls_proj
 This was my Robot Control team project written in MATLAB.
-Goal was to simulate trajectory planning of an Autonomous Underwater Vehicle (AUV).
+Goal was to simulate trajectory control of an Autonomous Underwater Vehicle (AUV).

 Draft 1 contains the MATLAB files for each phase of the project, 'p1' is the descent of the AUV to a certain depth, 'p2' is the ocean floor search
 The '3D' file in Draft 1 combines the results of the 2 parts to create a 3d plot of the simulation